The great mind-reading trick

 The students went nuts.
 They tried everything: they put my wife and son out of sight, out of the room, made absolutely sure my eyes were properly covered, pressed a pillow on my face, covered my head with a blanket.
 They tried not pointing directly at a card, and not looking at the cards or table when I opened my eyes to guess — all without success.
 I always got it right.

 Sven became very good at what we were doing.
 At one stage I looked at one of the kids and said: “You should be investigating me as well, trying to find out how I am doing it.” — “Isn’t that what I am doing?” the kid probably thought, but said nothing.
 Sven, who until then had been fairly silent, understood I was speaking to him, and immediately burst into action.
 In fact he took the lead in the investigations.
 He insisted on my leaving the room when they chose a card, and was visibly devastated when I returned to the table and got it right.
-“How the hell is he doing this??” he exclaimed.
-Seconds before this boy had signalled me which card it was.
+“How the hell is he doing this??” he exclaimed — seconds after he had signalled me which card it was!

 Our last day in Denmark was revelation Sunday, and with all the students gathered around me, I told them: “There is only one explanation: someone was signalling me!
 He or she was doing the trick, not me.
 I was just the stooge.”
 Really?
 But who?
 “We sent your wife and even your son out!” they said.
 “Why do you think it had to be one of them?”
 I replied.
 “It was one of you!”
 WHO??
 I made them guess.
 Sven immediate took charge: “Was it Daniel?
 Was it Nicole?
 I’m sure it was Stefan!”
 Until in the end he confessed that it had been him all along.
 Once again I tip my hat to my great partner in deception.